pallets/flask/docs/tutorial/templates.rst

 Step 6: The Templates
 =====================

 Now we should start working on the templates.
-If we were torequest the URLs now, we would only get an exception that Flask cannot find the templates.
+If we were to request the URLs now, we would only get an exception that Flask cannot find the templates.
 The templates are using `Jinja2`_ syntax and have autoescaping enabled by default.
 This means that unless you mark a value in the code with